-A.The HATS component provides data on the time that FSIS PHVs and other IPP spend verifying that specific humane handling and slaughter requirements are met.
-To the maximum extent possible, multiple IPP are routinely to conduct HATS related activities.
-IPP are to accurately and completely report the time that they spend on these activities and to separate that time into nine specific categories.
+A. PHVs and other IPP are to perform the Livestock Humane Handling Verification task in conjunction with the nine HATS categories (Chapter IV Section III).
+PHVs and other IPP are to record the time they spend verifying the specific humane handling and slaughter requirements within the HATS categories.
+To the extent possible, multiple IPP are to conduct HATS related activities.
+IPP are to accurately and completely report the time that they spend performing these activities and to separate that time into the nine specific categories.